Principals & Deans (P&D)

 - Advisory Committee for the Dean, Faculty of Information

-- Advisory Committee for the Dean, Faculty of Law
+- Advisory Committee for the Dean, Leslie Dan Faculty of Pharmacy

-- Advisory Committee for the Director, Munk School of Global Affairs and Public Policy
+- Advisory Committee for the Director, School of Cities

 Questions and comments about searches should be directed via email to the Assistant Provost Archana Sridhar.